 Bond Issuers: Firms

-The most common type of bonds are issued by firm.
+The most common type of bonds are issued by firms.
 Firms issue bonds when they require funds to finance projects or working capital.
 Firm bonds can range between the whole spectrum of bond ratings, as provided by the S&P ratings board, for example.

 Firms may even issue different classes of bonds, with differing bond characteristics.
 Accordingly, a firm with a specific credit rating may have bond issues that are not necessarily in line with that credit rating.
 For example, Hershey’s may issue bonds that are AA rated, even if the company itself is wholly rated as an AAA company.